 - Network with criminal justice professionals from the East Texas region through the Criminal Justice Student Association, which hosts presentations by local agencies.

-UT Tyler criminal justice students will have three new high-demand specializations to choose from beginning in fall 2020.
-In addition to the criminal justice generalist option, degree tracks will be offered in:
+UT Tyler criminal justice students have three new high-demand specializations to choose from.
+In addition to the criminal justice generalist option, degree tracks are now offered in:

 - Homeland Security

 - Forensic Science

 According to the U.S. Bureau of Labor Statistics, employment opportunities within the criminal justice system are expected to continue growing over the next few years.

 For more information, visit Occupational Outlook Handbook - Police and Detectives.